 The Secret Ingredient for Perfect Gluten Free Beef Stew

 Classic beef stew traditionally uses flour or cornstarch to create a slightly thick and flavorful broth.
-Because all grains and glutens are avoided when doing the Whole30, this recipe uses arrowroot starch to thicken the broth and create a rich stew.
+Instead this recipe uses arrowroot starch to create the perfect gravy that’s made without any grains.

 What is Arrowroot Starch?